aham-oudeis/Training/launch_school/RB170-Networking-Foundations/Notes/http_security_risk.md

 ## Security Threats

+Since HTTP is a stateless protocol, application employ varieties of techniques to simulate stateful application.
+These techniques introduce new vulnerabilities.
 There are two major forms of security threats that we need to know about:

 1. __Session Hijacking__ (perhaps through packet sniffing)
  * This type of attack happens when an attacker gets acceess to the session id and thus is able to access the sensitive information without having to login in.